Logan-Lin/quartz-blog/content/ml-tech/ode-sde.md

 ## Shortcuts in SDE

 Most existing efforts sharing the idea of shortcut vector fields are grounded in ODEs.
 However, given the correlations between SDE and ODE, learning an SDE that follows the same idea should be straightforward.
 Generally speaking, SDE training, similar to ODE, focuses on the deterministic drift component $\mu$.
 One should be able to, for example, use the same mean flow loss function to train a score function for solving an SDE.

+> [!Note]
+> Needless to say, generalizing shortcut models and mean flow to flow matching models with ground truth vector fields other than optimal transport flow requires no modification either, since most such models (e.g., Bayesian flow) are ultimately grounded in ODE.

 One caveat of training a "shortcut SDE" is that the ideal result of one-step sampling contradicts the stochastic nature of SDE--if you are going to perform the sampling in one step, you are probably better off using ODE to begin with.
 Still, I believe it would be useful to train an SDE so that its benefits versus ODE are preserved, while still enabling the lowering of sampling steps $N$ for improved computational efficiency.